WhiteSymmetry/KIDOZ_Cocos2d-x_SDK_Example/README.md

 ####	Eclipse ADT

-**How to Get Kidoz SDK and the manuall of how to add it to Eclipse ADT please refer to  https://github.com/Kidoz-SDK/KIDOZ_Android_SDK_Example-Eclipse-ADT **
+**How to use Kidoz SDK and it to Eclipse ADT please refer to https://github.com/Kidoz-SDK/KIDOZ_Android_SDK_Example-Eclipse-ADT **